marten-seemann/draft-seemann-quic-address-discovery/draft-seemann-quic-address-discovery.md

 responder, and resend them from a spoofed source address.
 If done repeatedly, these spoofed packets could trigger the sending of a large number of OBSERVED_ADDRESS frames.
-The recommendation to only include OBSERVED_ADDRESS frames in packets sent on the same path over which the address was observed offers a first layer of protection, as these packets will not reach the requester if the path is not valid.
-The attack also has the effect of causing spurious detection NAT rebinding.
+The recommendation to only include OBSERVED_ADDRESS frames in packets sent on the same path over which the address was observed ensures that the peer will not receive the OBSERVE_ADDRESS frames if the addresses are not valid, but does not reduce the number of packets sent over the network.
+The attack also has the effect of causing spurious detection NAT rebinding, and is a variant of the replacement of addresses of packets mentioned in {{Section 21.1.1.3 of RFC9000}}.
 We expect that implementations of QUIC have sufficient protection against spurious NAT rebinding to limit the incidental traffic caused by such attacks, and will not produce a high volume of spurious OBSERVED_ADDRESS frames.